 Additional Options for Your Combo

 Other specialty options include HACCP record keeping components, which will monitor and record temperature levels over time to ensure that food has been kept at safe conditions.
 Digital thermometers can provide a precise readout of internal temperatures.
 Stay-open doors are available that will remain open while you stock your fridge.
-Slim-design units are built for kitchens where space is limited, and space-saver coils will help maximize the interior capacity of the box with a refrigeration system that doesn’t take up as much as space as a regular one.
+Slim-design commercial refrigerator freezers are built for kitchens where space is limited, and space-saver coils will help maximize the interior capacity of the box with a refrigeration system that doesn't take up as much as space as a regular one.